ClementRivaille/orchestre-js/README.md

 const orchestra = new Orchestre(120, context);
 ```

-You can also access the audio context from the `context` property of the orchestre.
+You can also access the audio context from the `context` property of the orchestra.

-Players are by default connected to the context's destination.
+Players are by default connected to the orchestra's master gain (`orchestre.master`), which is connected to the context's destination.
 You can change that with the `destination` parameter.
 ```javascript
 orchestra.addPlayer('bass', './assets/music/bass.ogg', 16, true, myAudioNode);
 // Or